id-studiolab/cookbook/index.markdown

 #### 3. Wait for the resource to be published
 Your resource will manually be added to the list, you will receive a notification when the contents will be published.

+#### 4. If you would like to see on this repository selected resources about a specific topic, you can also request that by opening a [new issue]((https://github.com/id-studiolab/cookbook/issues)).